dvdfl/TodoList/README.md

 The application allows to enter, list, or remove to-do items and stores the data in a local text file

-In this application different elements of the JAva language are used.
+In this application different elements of the Java language are used.
 Variables, expressions, conditionals, Loops, functions, classes, queue data structure and text file manipulation.

 [Software Demo Video](https://zoom.us/clips/share/m83ZVJUebYUHVhhI9gcXkKISU4FkHG6p4r8vtbJT8znPf8WByQvsCqK87vX05X1FgKW9XBAeUWgYtHTguKzCULDP.iNiB4gk-s7sXn0dr)